Richmond Open Studios 2026 Overview

 1. Read the FAQs in the section below.
 Much has changed since last year!

-2. You need to be an artist living or making your work in Richmond or its unincorporated areas.
-You do not need to have a studio.
+2. You need to be an artist living in Richmond or its unincorporated areas, or an artist making your work in Richmond or its unincorporated areas.

 4. Fill out the the ROS 2026 application form using the button on this page.